Tips when Starting Retirement

 This situation will differ for everyone, but take the opportunity of this life event to review the types of policies and the levels of cover you are holding.
 At a time where your income is now fixed, you don’t want to be carrying the cost of being over-insured.

 Retirement is an exciting time.
-It can, however, also very daunting one.
+It can, however, also be very daunting one.
 Life is too short to worry about money.
-Schedule a no-cost, no-obligation Discovery Meeting with Louella Jorge to explore how professional advice can help you.
+Schedule a no-obligation Discovery Chat with us to explore how professional advice can help you.

 The views expressed in this publication are solely those of the author; they are not reflective or indicative of RI Advice Group’s position and are not to be attributed to RI Advice Group.
 They cannot be reproduced in any form without the express written consent of the author.
 Louella Jorge is an Authorised Representative of RI Advice Group Pty Ltd, ABN 23 001 774 125 AFSL 238429.
 This editorial does not consider your personal circumstances and is general advice only.
 It has been prepared without taking into account any of your individual objectives, financial solutions or needs.
 Before acting on this information, you should consider its appropriateness, having regard to your own objectives, financial situation and needs.
 You should read the relevant Product Disclosure Statements and seek personal advice from a qualified financial adviser before you act